Explore health content from A to Z.

 Bring your child to the dentist at least twice a year for teeth cleaning and a checkup.

 When riding a bike, your child should wear a helmet with the strap fastened.
 While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, as well as a helmet.

 Once your child outgrows the car seat, switch to a high-back booster seat.
 This allows the seat belt to fit properly.
+A booster seat should be used until your child is 4 feet 9 inches tall and between 8 and 12 years of age.
 All children younger than 13 should sit in the back seat.

 Teach your child not to talk to or go anywhere with a stranger.